Are you living abroad or moving to another country soon?

 - Refrain from mixing multiple languages at once while expressing yourself!
 When living abroad, one can be tempted to borrow words or concepts that do not belong to their original language.
 Try your best to kick this habit to avoid confusion for your child.

-- Always speak the same language with them.
-In a family where several languages are spoken, try to separate the mother’s and the father’s languages, so that each one transmits its own tongue to the kids.
+- Always speak the same language as them.
+In a family where several languages are spoken, try to separate the mother’s and the father’s languages, so that each one transmits its tongue to the kids.